Kaluneerkulam

-Kaluneerkulam is a village panchayat located in the Tirunelveli district of Tamil Nadu, India.
+Kaluneerkulam (or Kalunikuram) is a village panchayat in the Tenkasi district of Tamil Nadu, India.
+It was in Tirunelveli district prior to the formation of Tenkasi district om 22 November 2019.
+It forms part of Keelapavoor block and Alangulam Assembly constituency.

 Geography

 The latitude 8.908222 and longitude 77.449022 are the geo-coordinates of the Kaluneerkulam.

 Transport

 The nearest railway station to Kaluneerkulam is Tenkasi Jn which is located in and around 16.0 kilometer distance.

 Kaluneerkulam's nearest airport is Tuticorin Airport situated at 66.8 km distance.

 Education

 Kaluneerkulam nearest schools has been listed as follows.